If you want to join us, the email address, El Rushbo at EIBNet.us.

 When's the last time you can remember the director of the FBI announcing what he had found in an investigation of anything?

-Normally that's the Department of Justice.
+Normally, that's the Department of Justice.

-That's the attorney general that announces these things.
+That's the Attorney General that announces these things.

 You can't examine why Comey did what he did Friday without going back to the beginning, because once you start making mistakes, you usually continue making them in order to service the first mistakes.

-So the first mistake, being honest, was what Comey did in announcing her crimes, listing that what would have been an indictment.
+So the first mistake, being honest, was what Comey did in announcing her crimes, listing what would have been an indictment.

 But then he took the extraordinary step of saying he was recommending that she not be prosecuted because they couldn't find any intent.